 Is massage OK for me?

 For the vast majority of people massage therapy is a completely safe treatment option.
-For a limited few, it may be a bad idea.
+For a limited few, it might be a bad idea.

-It's often suggested massage therapy is unsafe for anyone with Cancer as it could spread the tumor.
-This is untrue and outdated information.
-Massage therapy can be very beneficial for people living with Cancer and certainly shouldn't be avoided unless on the advise of your medical practitioner.
+It's previously been suggested massage therapy isn't appropriate for people coping with Cancer as it could spread the tumor.
+This is outdated information and massage therapy can be very beneficial for people living with Cancer.

-Another massage myth is, getting a massage therapy during the first trimester of pregnancy should be avoided.
-Fortunately for all expectant mothers, there is no evidence or scientific base to support this claim.
+Another common massage myth is, getting a massage during the first trimester of pregnancy is dangerous.
+Again this is outdated information and there is absolutely no scientific evidence or basis to support this claim.

 Don't be put off from getting a massage by this list.
-I know it seems long but if you read it you'll notice it contains simple, commonsense contra-indications such as "open bleeding wounds", frostbite and broken bones, all the way up to very specific illnesses such as "Esophageal Varicose" and "Berger's Disease".
+I know it seems long but if you read it you'll notice it contains some simple, commonsense contra-indications such as "open bleeding wounds", frostbite and broken bones.

 - Berger's Disease